Jump To a Specific Guide Section

 Remember, there are a lot of people who are in the process of learning German, so try to get in touch with them and share your language knowledge.
 It’s a good opportunity for practice and to measure your progress, but also make new friends.

-There are many online forums and groups with people who are learning to speak German language.
+There are many online forums where aspiring students gather and discuss how to learn german and practice the language at the same time.
 Join them and take part in discussions.
 Make this fun.
 It is a well-known fact that your brain memorizes and connects information when you’re having fun, so try to entertain yourself.

 Inertia is a universal law; you struggle at first but once you start moving it will get hard to stop.
 There is no more delightful feeling than activating your brain and overcoming a puzzling problem.